SteGriff/sg-login/readme.md

 ### 1. PRG

 POST to the `/login`, `/logout`, or `/register` routes with Form Data (see example Login page).
 On success, you will be redirected to index with the Session User set.
-On failure, you'll stay on the page with either a `loginFailed` or `registrationFailed` flag set to true in the model bag.
+On failure, you'll stay on the page and the model will be a common result type with a `status` and `message` or `model`.

 ### 2. JSON